zcfs/Meteor-cfs-handlebars/README.md

 for that `FileObject`.
 When used outside of a `FileObject` context, shows total progress for all files that are being downloaded from this client.

+When used with a `FileObject` as the current context, specify a `copy` attribute to show the download progress for a specific copy.
+If you don't specify the copy name, the copy in the master store is used.

+Any other attributes you specify on the helper (for example, "class") will be transferred to attributes on the resulting progress element.

 ```
 {{#if cfsIsDownloading}}
 {{cfsDownloadProgressBar}} Downloading...
+{{/if}}

+{{#if cfsIsDownloading copy="thumbnail"}}
+{{cfsDownloadProgressBar copy="thumbnail"}} Downloading...
 {{/if}}
 ```